Internal Access

 The Cioré phone draws its design language from luxury car UI: tactile precision, understated premium materials, clean surfaces with functional depth, and controls that feel intentional rather than decorative.
 Every edge, curve, and surface is considered.

-155–165 mm (modern smartphone class)
+Length155–165 mm (modern smartphone class)

-70–75 mm
+Width70–75 mm

-7–9 mm at center, tapering toward edges for visual thinness while maintaining structural depth
+Thickness7–9 mm at center, tapering toward edges for visual thinness while maintaining structural depth

-4–5 mm softly rounded corners
+Corner Radius4–5 mm softly rounded corners

-2–3 mm radius to prevent pressure points and reduce hand fatigue
+Long-Edge Curvature2–3 mm radius to prevent pressure points and reduce hand fatigue

 Shape and Ergonomics: Continuous curved slab with zero flat side rails, no sharp edges, and no chamfers.
 The result is a single, stone-like capsule.
 Front glass is slightly convex.
 Back glass and sides form one continuous flowing surface.
 Softly rounded corners and long-edge curvature prevent pressure points and reduce hand fatigue.
 Asymmetrical bevel acts as a natural thumb and finger rest, improving grip and comfort during extended use.
 This bevel also functions as a structural energy-harvesting zone.